Shadoka/rusty_chat/README.md

  - group chat
  - encrypted communication
  - hole punching
- - i _could_ think about file transfer atleast in bidirectional chat
+ - I _could_ think about file transfer atleast in bidirectional chat

 # How to run it